killahdon/wakanda-studio/installation.md

 - Mobile, where you’ll find all your front end files
 - Backend, where you’ll find the settings and permissions on your app and your business logic

-For our “Hello world” we’re only going to work in the mobile folder.
+For our “Hello world” we’re going to work first in the mobile folder.

 ## Check for dependencies